 - Obtain blood cultures (2 sets) and routine laboratory studies (CBC, BMP, LFTs, coagulation panel).

 - Perform paracentesis and order ascitic fluid analyses (cell count and differential, bacterial culture, total protein, albumin, glucose, LDH).

-- Hold beta blockers, diuretics, and all potentially nephrotoxic medications.
+- Hold diuretics and all potentially nephrotoxic medications.

 - Consider GI/hepatology consult.